On the convergence analysis of the decentralized projected gradient descent method: Introduction

 When $\Omega = \mathbb{R}^n$, the algorithm \eqref{scheme} becomes the unconstrained decentralized gradient descent as given by

-The convergence estimates of \eqref{scheme2} have been established well in the previous works \cite{NO1, NO2, YLY, CK}.
-For a constant stepsize, Nedi\'{c}-Ozdaglar \cite{NO1} showed that the sequence converges to an $O(\alpha)$-neighborhood of the optimal set.
-In the earlier works \cite{NO1, NO2}, the convergence results were established under the assumption that the gradient $\nabla f_i$ has a uniform bound for $1\leq i \leq n$.
-Also, the sequence converges to the optimal set for suitable decreasing stepsize.
-In the recent work, \cite{YLY}, the convergence result was established for local cost functions with Lipschitz continuous gradient instead of the uniform boundedness assumption on the gradient.
-It was shown that the sequence with constant stepsize $\alpha (t) \equiv \alpha >0$ (smaller than a specific value) converges to an $O(\alpha)$-neighborhood of the optimal point exponentially fast if the global cost function is strongly convex.
-This result was extended \cite{CK} to the case with decreasing stepsize of the form $\alpha (t) = c/(t+w)^{\alpha}$ for $0 <\alpha \leq 1$.
+The convergence estimates of \eqref{scheme2} have been established well in the previous works \cite{NO1, YLY, CK}.
+In the earlier work \cite{NO1}, for a constant stepsize, Nedi\'{c}-Ozdaglar \cite{NO1} showed that the sequence converges to an $O(\alpha)$-neighborhood of the optimal set.
+In this work, the authors assume that the gradient $\nabla f_i$ has a uniform bound for $1\leq i \leq n$ and convexity assumption on each function $f_i$.
+In the recent work \cite{YLY}, the convergence result was established for local convex cost functions with $L$-smoothness instead of the uniform boundedness assumption on the gradient.
+In \cite{YLY}, the authors obtain the uniform boundedness by $L$-smoothness of a local convex function and strongly convex total cost function.
+They show that the sequence with constant stepsize $O(1/(\mu+L))>\alpha (t) \equiv \alpha >0$ converges to an $O(\alpha)$-neighborhood of the optimal point exponentially fast.
+This result was extended by the work \cite{CK} to the case with decreasing stepsize of the form $\alpha (t) = c/(t+w)^{p}$ for $0 <p \leq 1$.

-We mention that, if $\Omega \neq \mathbb{R}^n$, the convergence analysis for \eqref{scheme} becomes more challenging due to the projection operator.
+As we mentioned earlier, if $\Omega \neq \mathbb{R}^n$, the convergence analysis for \eqref{scheme} becomes more challenging due to the projection operator.
 In the original works \cite{RNV,I, LQX}, the convergence results of \eqref{scheme} were established under the assumption that the gradient $\nabla f_i$ has a uniform bound for $1\leq i \leq n$.
 The work \cite{LQX} obtained the convergence rate $O(1/\sqrt{t})$ when the stepsize is chosen as $\alpha (t) = c/t$ for a suitable range of $c>0$.

 The uniform boundedness of the gradient assumption was replaced by the $L$-smoothness property in the work \cite{LLSX}.
-For the algorithm \eqref{scheme} with constant stepsize $\alpha >0$, the authors showed that there exists a uniform bound $D>0$ of the gradients $\|\nabla f_i (x_t)\|$ for all $t \geq 0$ and $1 \leq i \leq n$.
-In addition, the following convergence estimate was obtained:
+For the algorithm \eqref{scheme} with $L$-smooth and convex cost functions $f_i$, the authors showed that there exists a uniform bound $M> 0$ of the gradients $\|\nabla f_i (x_i(t))\|$ for all $t \geq 0$ and $1 \leq i \leq n$ if the stepsize is given by a constant $\alpha >0$ satisfying $\alpha <\frac{1+\lambda_n (W)}{L}$ where $\lambda_n (W)$ denotes the smallest eigenvalue of the mixing matrix $W =\{w_{ij}\}_{1 \leq i,j \leq n}$ (refer to Section 2).
+For this, the DPG is interpreted as a projected gradient descent (PGD) of a cost defined on the product space $\Omega^n = \Omega \times \cdots \Omega$ and a classical argument for the PGD was applied.
+In addition, assuming also that the aggregate cost $f$ is $\mu$-strongly convex, the work \cite{LLSX} obtained the following convergence estimate: